Malus prunifolia Fupingqiuzi Genome v1.0 Assembly & Annotation

 Overview

 Publication Description Malus prunifolia is a species of crabapple and M. prunifolia ‘Fupingqiuzi’ is used as a common apple rootstock due to its known tolerances to abiotic and biotic stresses.
 This paper present a high-quality chromosome-scale genome sequence of M. prunifolia ‘Fupingqiuzi’ (2n = 2x = 34) assembled using a combined strategy of Illumina short reads, PacBio long reads, and Hi-C data.
 The total length of the assembly was 712 Mb, with a scaffold N50 of 41.6 Mb.
 Approximately 98.6% of the contigs were anchored into 17 pseudochromosomes.
 Over 91.36% of non-redundant and single-mapped mate-pair reads were concordant pairs, indicating that Hi-C anchoring has high accuracy.
 BUSCO revealed a completeness rate of 95.3% .
 A total of 44 997 protein-coding genes were predicted, with an average gene length of 5516 bp.
 In addition, 1785 non-coding RNA genes and 484 Mb of repetitive sequences were detected in the ‘Fupingqiuzi’ genome.
-Assembly
+Homology

 The Malus prunifolia Fupingqiuzi Genome v1.0 assembly file is available in FASTA format.
 Downloads